raelgc/dapp_project6/README.md

     truffle dev

-Then in the truffle console:
+Then in the truffle console run:

-    truffle compile
+    compile

 ## Test